Paxton, Florida

 Paxton is a town in Walton County, Florida, United States.
-Located near Britton Hill on the Alabama–Florida state line, it has the highest elevation of any in Florida.
-The Town of Paxton is located on the Florida Panhandle, and is part of the Crestview–Fort Walton Beach–Destin, Florida Metropolitan Statistical Area.
-The population was 556 as of the 2020 census, down from 644 at the 2010 census.
+Located near Britton Hill on the Alabama–Florida state line, it has the highest elevation of any incorporated municipality in Florida.
+Paxton is located in the Florida Panhandle, and is part of the Crestview–Fort Walton Beach–Destin, Florida Metropolitan Statistical Area.
+The population was 556 at the 2020 census, down from 644 at the 2010 census.

 Geography

 Britton Hill, which has the highest point in Florida at 345 feet (105 meters), is located near the Town of Paxton.